The $s$-value: evaluating stability with respect to distributional shifts: S-value of the mean

 \section{S-value of the mean}

-In this section, we discuss characterizations of the $s$-value of the mean of a one-dimensional real-valued random variable followed by some examples.
-Focusing on this special case allows us to discuss the major results in simple scenarios and develop some intuition that will be helpful for the evaluation of the distributional stability of other estimands.
-We use these characterizations to define estimators of the corresponding $s$-value.
-In Section \ref{sec:r-value-mean}, we show that we can obtain the $s$-value by solving a one-dimensional convex optimization problem and discuss some examples.
+In this section, we discuss estimation of the $s$-value of the mean of a one-dimensional real-valued random variable followed by some examples.
+Estimation of $s$-values for more general settings, including parameters defined via risk minimization, is discussed in Appendix, Section~\ref{sec:multidim_M_est}.
+We first focus on the special case of mean estimation as it allows us to develop procedures that will be helpful in more general settings.